UM-A2SRL/AePW3-LDWG/README.md

 This repository stores the data associated with our publications resulting from the Third Aeroelastic Prediction Workshop (AePW3) Large Deflection Working Group (LDWG).

+Please refer to each publications for details on how the results are obtained.

+In general, displacements are given at the half chord and twist angles are recovered from the differential positions of the leading and trailing edges.

 ## Wing models

 * `01_Pazy_Technion`: Pazy wing version from Technion